Lmoore45/Grazing_Microbiome_2025/README.md

 *Insert abstract text here once finalized.*
 This repository supports the analyses and figures described in the manuscript, providing reproducible workflows for data processing, sPLS/PLS modeling, and supplementary figure generation using microbial and environmental data.

+Due to rancher privacy agreements, precise geographic coordinates used in the manuscript analyses are not included in this repository.
+The version of the code shared here either uses county-level centroids as placeholders.
+As a result, certain figures (e.g., climate figures, PLS, RDA) may differ slightly from those in the published manuscript.
+However, all primary findings and interpretations remain consistent.
 ---

 ## Repository Structure and How to Use